josheinstein/PowerShell-EM7/README.md

 ## Connect-EM7
 ### SYNOPSIS
-Stores the credentials for accessing the ScienceLogic EM7 API in-memory and tests the connection to the web service.
+Stores the credentials for accessing the ScienceLogic EM7 API in an encrypted file in the temp directory and tests the connection to the web service.

 ### SYNTAX
     Connect-EM7 [-URI] <System.Uri> [<CommonParameters>]